 Other than my questions, there was no conversation other than Grandpa Farmer asking us to “pay with the smallest bills possible.”

-But while this was typical B-to-C (business to consumer) social behavior for 2010, considering the centuries old social and business exchange model of corn for blackberries, corn for snickerdoodle cookies, I was feeling nostalgic and wishing for the past face-to-face friendly social interactions of an ancient marketsquare and a community where people actually knew and cared about each other.
+But while this was typical B-to-C (business to consumer) social behavior for 2010, considering the centuries-old social and business exchange model of corn for blackberries, and corn for snickerdoodle cookies, I was feeling nostalgic and wishing for the past face-to-face friendly social interactions of an ancient market square and a community where people actually knew and cared about each other.

-Seth Godin, the marketing and social media guru wrote a book called Linchpin: Are you indespensable?
-(Penguin, 2010) about the power of one person to make a difference, be remarkable.
+Seth Godin, the marketing and social media guru wrote a book called Linchpin: Are you indispensable?
+(Penguin, 2010) about the power of one person to make a difference, and be remarkable.

-So I guess my takeaway is that online or offline, the way we communicate and build our business model, deliver products, interact with our neighbors and customers can be personal or impersonal.
-The method of delivery, the social media is not what makes the difference.
+So I guess my takeaway is that online or offline, the way we communicate and build our business model, deliver products, and interact with our neighbors and customers can be personal or impersonal.
+The method of delivery, the social media are not what make the difference.